damonblack/wormhole-js/README.md

 There are also reports that *uninstalling* Watchman fixes the issue.
 So if nothing else helps, remove it from your system and try again.

-### `npm run build` silently fails
+### `yarn run build` silently fails

-It is reported that `npm run build` can fail on machines with no swap space, which is common in cloud environments.
+It is reported that `yarn run build` can fail on machines with no swap space, which is common in cloud environments.
 If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap space to the machine you’re building on, or build the project locally.

 ## Something Missing?